 Will I be able to do my activities or is there any restrictions after hemorrhoid banding?

 You can do your normal activities after hemorrhoid banding.
 You can sit, bathe, and do other routine work.
-You don not have to miss your work on the day of the procedure unless your work involves strenuous activities (operating heavy machinery, vigorous labor, etc.).
+There is no need to miss your work on the day of the procedure unless your work involves strenuous activities (operating heavy machinery, vigorous labor, etc.).

-How long does it take to heal after hemorrhoid banding?
+How long does it take to heal after the procedure?

 The recovery time varies for each patient.
 With the use of CRH O’Regan method, a banded hemorrhoid falls off in two to three days, and it may take one to two weeks for the tissues to heal completely.
 Most of the patients do not feel pain during the recovery, and those who do feel pain typically respond well to over-the-counter medications like acetaminophen.